 Concomitant aspirin, salicylates (eg, diflunisal, salsalate) or other NSAIDs: not recommended.
 Increased risk of GI bleed with anticoagulants, antiplatelets, oral corticosteroids, SSRIs, SNRIs, smoking, alcohol, or prolonged NSAID therapy; monitor.
 May antagonize, or increase risk of renal failure with diuretics (eg, loop or thiazides), ACE inhibitors, ARBs, or β-blockers; monitor closely.
 Potentiates digoxin; monitor levels.
 May potentiate lithium, methotrexate, cyclosporine; monitor for toxicity.
 Concomitant with pemetrexed may increase risk of pemetrexed-associated myelosuppression, renal, and GI toxicity.
 Avoid antacids, sucralfate, cholestyramine.
 Serum levels increased by probenecid.
 May potentiate protein-bound drugs (eg, phenytoin, sulfonylureas, sulfonamides).
 May interfere with 5HIAA urinary assays or Porter-Silber tests.

-Dyspepsia, abdominal pain, nausea, headache, rash, ecchymosis, and edema; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, Stevens-Johnson Syndrome, toxic epidermal necrolysis), anemia.
+Dyspepsia, abdominal pain, nausea, headache, rash, ecchymosis, and edema; cardiovascular thrombotic events, GI ulcer/bleed, hepatotoxicity, renal toxicity, hypersensitivity reactions, serious skin reactions (eg, Stevens-Johnson Syndrome, toxic epidermal necrolysis), Drug Reaction with Eosinophilia and Systemic Symptoms (discontinue if occurs), anemia.

 Tabs—100; Susp—473mL; EC—100